rage/cyber-security-base-19/data/module-2/part-2/index.md

 security issues that are related to such applications, and how such issues are discovered and mitigated.

-This course assumes that you are (somewhat) familiar with programming in python and comfortable with using command line commands.
+This course assumes that you are (somewhat) familiar with programming in Python and comfortable with using command line commands.

 By continuing, you agree to not to do any harm with this information or other similar information on the internet.